-Virtual Currencies Comparative Guide - - Portugal
+Virtual Currencies Comparative Guide

 11.1 How would you describe the current landscape and prevailing trends in your jurisdiction as regards virtual currencies?
 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?

-Further developments are anticipated in this field as a result of the entry into force of the EU Markets in Crypto Assets Regulation.
+Further developments are anticipated in this field due to the entry into force of the EU Regulation on Markets in Crypto-Assets (MiCA) in 2024.
 As the market grows, players are becoming more sophisticated and are either embracing regulation or keeping one step ahead of it.
-The cryptocurrency market is known to evolve and flow into unregulated areas, so it will be interesting to watch the development of market practices alongside additional regulation.
+As it evolves, the cryptocurrency market is known to spill over into unregulated areas, so it will be interesting to watch the development of market practices alongside additional regulation.

+MiCA's enforcement under Portuguese law will enhance legal certainty by establishing a robust legal framework for virtual assets that fall within its scope, provided that they are not covered by the existing financial services legislation.

+MiCA will protect the rights of consumers and investors against crypto-asset risks.
+The European Union has sought to ensure financial stability by:

-An increase in the number of registrations of virtual asset service providers (VASPs) with the Bank of Portugal is also expected.
-The licensing regime in place has led to growth in the domestic market and has enabled players to operate with confidence.
+An increase in the number of registrations of virtual asset service providers (VASPs) with the Banco de Portugal is also expected.
+The licensing regime in place has prompted growth in the domestic market and has enabled players to operate with confidence.
 However, recent events regarding the termination of licensed VASPs' bank accounts are indicative of a conflict between traditional incumbents and disruptive insurgents.

 12 Tips and traps